jazzberriess/homework-02-professional-portfolio/README.md

 I learned how flexbox is useful in creating column or grid layouts and how it is beneficial to use in making pages more responsive.
 I also learned that it is important to keep in mind that webpages are viewed across a variety of screen sizes and devices.

+Flex box was a challenging aspect for me during the building of this website, but I feel that after this assignment I have a better understanding and grasp on how it works.
+I would say though, that the most challenging part of this assignment was trying to make sure that the website was responsive and functional across multiple devices.
+I had instances where images would work on desktop, but not in landscape on a tablet!
+There was much trial and error for getting things to work across multiple devices.
+Although I think I have managed well for this assignment, there's much more for me to learn about compatibility across devices and browsers.

 ## Usage
 View deployed application on [GitHub Pages](https://jazzberriess.github.io/homework-02-professional-portfolio/)